abienvenido/dotfiles-powerhsell/README.md

 ## Things I recommend installing, for future projects
 - [nodejs](https://nodejs.org/es/) - Node.js® is a JavaScript runtime built on V8, Chrome's JavaScript engine.

+## Recommendations
+- know how to use nvim.

 Continue the guide linearly and it is very likely that you will not have problems.

 > `WARNING:` You may have to upgrade the PSReadLine module version to 2.2.2

 # Install 🛠️

-Descargar powershell de Microsoft Store:
+Download powershell from Microsoft Store:

 ![powershell screenshot](./images/download-powershell.png)